svank/constellation-sketcher/README.md

 Constellation Sketcher can be configured through a set of functions.
 Each configuration function returns `ConstellationSketcher` so that calls can be chained (e.g. `ConstellationSketcher.setSelectionWeightsAll(1).chooseRandomConstellation().setAnimated(false).sketch()`).
 Configuration values are only guaranteed to affect future calls to `sketch()` or `slideshow()` and may but are not guaranteed to affect any animations currently in progress.

 * `ConstellationSketcher.setAnimated(animated)`: Accepts a boolean.
 If true, constellations are drawn as an animation.
 If false, they are drawn immediately upon the start of drawing.
+The default is `true`.

 * `ConstellationSketcher.setDrawLines(drawLines)`: Accepts a boolean.
 If false, lines are not drawn, only stars.
+The default is `true`.

 * `ConstellationSketcher.setTwinkle(twinkle)`: Accepts a boolean.
 If true, stars twinkle.
+The default is `true`.

 * `ConstellationSketcher.setTwinkleAmplitude(twinkleAmplitude)`: Accepts a number which multiplies the amount stars change in magnitude when flickering.
 The default is `1`.

 * `ConstellationSketcher.setTwinkleTimescale(twinkleTimescale)`: Accepts a number of milliseconds.
 This is the time between updates to the twinkle-based changes in stellar magnitude.
+The default is `70`.

 * `ConstellationSketcher.setSizeScale(sizeScale)`: Accepts a number which multiplies the widths of the stars that are drawn.
 The default is `1`.

 * `ConstellationSketcher.setSpeedScale(speedScale)`: Accepts a number which multiplies the speed at which lines grow during animation.
 The default is `1`.

 * `ConstellationSketcher.setSlideshowDwellTime(dwellTime)`: Accepts a number of milliseconds.
 This is the length of the pause during slideshows between the end of drawing one constellation and the beginning of drawing the next.
+The default is `4000`.

 * `setCrossFade(doCrossFade, crossFadeTime)`: Accepts up to two arguments.
 The first is a boolean setting whether or not Constellation Sketcher will fade between constellations.
 The second, if provided, sets the duration of the fade in milliseconds.
 The default values are `true` and `750`.